louiskyee/FunctionCallReverseTool/Radare2/README.md

 ### `configure_logging` Function

 This function is used to configure the logging settings.
-It takes the input directory path as a parameter and returns two logger objects: `extraction_logger` and `timing_logger`.
+It takes the output directory path as a parameter and returns two logger objects: `extraction_logger` and `timing_logger`.

 - `extraction_logger` is used to log errors and warnings during the extraction process.
 - `timing_logger` is used to log the execution time for each file processing.

-The log files will be saved in the same location as the input directory.
+The log files will be saved in the `<binary_directory>_disassemble` directory.

 ### `extraction` Function